AUTISM SPECTRUM DISORDERSAN ALTERNATIVE AND COMPLEMENTARY MEDICINE RESOURCE GUIDE From the Alternative Medicine Foundation, Inc

 There does exist a gray area at the highest functioning end of the spectrum, on a human continuum between clinical impairment and "normal" functioning, where diagnosis can become more sticky and subjective, even for seasoned professionals.
 Is the impairment real, or perceived?
 And are health professionals, including those working in integrative/complementary/alternative methods, encouraging too much pathology in an effort (well-meaning or otherwise) to promote these treatments?

 New findings may help resolve questions of diagnosis.
-Research is beginning to uncover possible biological markers for autism such as differing immune system responses, brain abnormalities and the rate of head circumference growth in infants, and genetic anomalies.
+Research is uncovering possible biological markers for autism such as differing immune system responses (UC-Davis M.I.N.D.
+Institute), brain abnormalities and the rate of head circumference growth in infants (UCSD Autism Center of Excellence), and genetic anomalies (USC/Vanderbilt and Yale).

 Terms:

 For simplicity, this Guide will refer to Autism Spectrum Disorders as ASD.
-These include the Pervasive Developmental Disorders as described in the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition - Text Revision (DSMIV-TR): autistic disorder; pervasive developmental disorder not otherwise specified (PDD-NOS); Rett's syndrome; childhood disintegrative disorder (CDD) or Heller's syndrome; and Asperger's syndrome (sometimes referred to as high-funtioning autism [HFA] or "non-verbal learning disorder", as it does not involve significant language delays or cognitive impairment.) - as exemplified by the young narrator of Mark Haddon's 2004 bestseller, The Curious Incident of the Dog in the Night-Time.
-Other related terms are multi-system developmental disorder (MSDD, per Zero to Three Diagnostic Classification) and semantic-pragmatic language disorder (a term more commonly used in the UK ).
+These include the Pervasive Developmental Disorders as described in the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition - Text Revision (DSMIV-TR): autistic disorder; pervasive developmental disorder not otherwise specified (PDD-NOS); Rett's syndrome; childhood disintegrative disorder (CDD) or Heller's syndrome; and Asperger's syndrome, sometimes referred to as high-funtioning autism (HFA) or "non-verbal learning disorder", as it does not involve significant language delays or cognitive impairment.
+(The young narrator of Mark Haddon's 2004 best-seller, The Curious Incident of the Dog in the Night-Time, provides an accurate, albeit fictional, example of a person with Asperger's.)
+Other related terms are multi-system developmental disorder (MSDD, per Zero to Three diagnostic manual classification) and semantic-pragmatic language disorder (a term more commonly used in the UK ).
 Some of the resources listed below might also apply to Fragile X syndrome and hyperlexia.
 There is also some overlap with attentional disorders, but these problems have a separate literature and their own professional, research, and self-help organizations.

 CAM signifies the collective complementary/alternative medicine modalities and therapies.